zhangzh-pku/OM1/README.md

         └── unitree_LL.py
 ```

-In general, each robot will have specific capabilities, and therefore, each module will be hardware specific.
+In general, each robot will have specific capabilities, and therefore, each action will be hardware specific.

-*Example*: if you are adding support for the Unitree G1 Humanoid version 13.2b, which supports a new movement subtype such as `dance_2`, you could name the updated module `move_unitree_g1_13_2b` and select that module in your `unitree_g1.json` configuration file.
+*Example*: if you are adding support for the Unitree G1 Humanoid version 13.2b, which supports a new movement subtype such as `dance_2`, you could name the updated action `move_unitree_g1_13_2b` and select that action in your `unitree_g1.json` configuration file.

 ### Configuration